Private Equity Funds and Institutional Investors in M&A

 - the least successful approach, a liquidation that happens if the investment fails.

-In Latin America, each of the foregoing successful exit paths presents some ‘bumps in the road’.
-Public offerings of shares in Latin American companies are challenging because local capital markets are not deep and the window for launching them opens only infrequently and often closes fast.
+In Latin America, each of these successful exit paths presents some ‘bumps in the road’.
+Public offerings of shares in Latin American companies are challenging because local capital markets are not deep and the window for launching initial public offerings (IPOs) opens only infrequently and often closes fast.
 When the markets finally open (as, for example, they did in Brazil during 2021), there is a mad scramble to list and a strong sense that it is crucial not to miss this unique opportunity.
-Of course, the problem is that the ‘feast or famine’ character of local markets makes it difficult to predict upfront, at the time of investment, whether an exit through an IPO is a likely option.
+Of course, the problem is that the ‘feast or famine’ character of local markets makes it difficult to predict up front, at the time of investment, whether an exit through an IPO is a likely option.
 The feasibility of a public offering of the shares of a Latin American company in New York or in another international market also is uncertain due to the volatility of the currencies involved.
 Private equity investors need to consider whether there will be appetite for this additional risk and how this risk will affect the exit price.

 Additionally, the role of special purpose acquisition companies (SPACs) in Latin America has been constrained significantly by local legal limitations.
-However, some regional private equity firms and institutional investors have launched US-listed SPACs with mandates to invest in Latin America.
+However, some regional private equity firms and institutional investors have launched US-listed SPACs with mandates to invest in Latin America and then have rushed to close deals.
 This development suggests that regional private equity firms and institutional investors are finding ways to bypass Latin American regulators to bring SPACs to the local markets.

-Trade sales are a great option for private equity in Latin America if a strategic with deep pockets can be identified.
-While there are a few examples of successful trade sales, this strategy seems to be less common than in developed markets.
+Trade sales are a great option for private equity in Latin America if a strategic buyer with deep pockets can be identified.
+A recent report from the Global Private Capital Association shows that sales to strategic buyers have steadily grown in Latin America and, in 2023, far outnumbered exits through public offerings and sales to financial buyers.
 Similarly, the market for secondary sales of portfolio companies to other private equity investors appears to be growing in Latin America.
 The most likely buyers of these private equity stakes, at least in the infrastructure sector, seem to be sovereign wealth funds.
-Finally, we have not observed too many instances in which a successful exit was achieved through a repurchase of the portfolio company stake by the original shareholder.
+Finally, we have not observed many instances of a successful exit was achieved through a repurchase of the portfolio company stake by the original shareholder.

 On balance, private equity players in Latin America have reasons to hope that the future of exits may be characterised by increased liquidity as the local capital markets develop and deepen to match the size and strength of the continent’s economies.